-The first step in any financial plan is to figure out what your current financial situation is.
+The first step in any financial plan is to assess your financial situation.
 Your advisor will ask you to take stock of all of your assets, including cash, investments, retirement accounts, cars, homes and anything else of financial value.
 Just as importantly, you’ll take stock of all your debts and liabilities.
 This includes credit card debt, student loans, mortgages, car payments and any other money you owe to a lender.

 This step may seem rote, but in many ways it is the most important part of the financial planning process.
 If you don’t take accurate stock of your existing financial situation, there is no way you can make a plan that will help you achieve both short- and long-term financial goals.